Umbra999/VRC-EOSDisabler/README.md

 # VRC-EOSDisabler

 This is a simple tool to disable VRChats (very bad implemented) version of Easy Anti Cheat.
-With this the telemtry/analytics are fully disabled, you can use this for privacy or as addition for Cheats to prevent possible Bans
+With this the telemtry/analytics are fully disabled, you can use this for privacy or as addition for Cheats to prevent possible Bans.
+This tool is fully safe and not touching EAC at all. it simply blocks the connection via hosts file

 Usage:
 1. Start EOSDisabler.exe